 Beyond high noise, another challenge is that due to the sample geometry and tilt stage mechanics, the range of tilt angles is limited, typically between $-60^{\circ}$ and $60^{\circ}$, with a step of $2^{\circ}$ or $3^{\circ}$.
 This results in the notorious ``missing wedge problem''--- a wedge-shaped gap of missing information in the reciprocal Fourier space \cite{shkolnisky2012viewing}---and to the corresponding missing wedge artifacts in the FBP reconstruction.
 A promising recent approach to the missing wedge problem is again by self-supervised learning which exploits the presence of cellular features such as proteins and membranes in random orientations within a tomogram.
 The first method to do this in cryo-ET was IsoNet which has been shown to perform well in practice, especially when combined with a denoising algorithm \cite{liu2022isotropic}.
 The more recent DeepDeWedge method jointly learns to denoise and correct the missing wedge, combining Noise2Noise and IsoNet-like attributes in a single framework \cite{wiedemann2024deep}.
-Unfortunately, using self-supervised learning requires to train a deep neural network to cryo-ET data, which is rendered difficult by their critical dependence on several parameters and their long training time (between 6 and 24 hours on a GeForce RTX 4090 GPU with 24Gb memory).
-In this paper, we introduced a rapid reconstruction method that produces enhanced tomograms in a couple of minutes on a standard GPU, without any parameter tuning, see Figure \ref{fig:time}.
+Unfortunately, using self-supervised learning requires training a deep neural network to cryo-ET data, which is rendered difficult by their critical dependence on several parameters and their long training time (between 6 and 24 hours on a GeForce RTX 4090 GPU with 24 GB memory).
+In this paper, we introduce a rapid reconstruction method that produces enhanced tomograms in a couple of minutes on a standard GPU, without any parameter tuning, see Fig.~\ref{fig:time}.

 A first fundamental downside of all the above denoising and missing wedge correction approaches is that they are post-processing methods.
 They are applied to the initial reconstructions obtained by FBP.
 The fixed FBP, however, is a suboptimal step that introduces artifacts and spatially correlated noise due to information being delocalized \cite{quinto2009electron}.
-Here, we introduced a denoising and missing wedge correction method that directly processes the aligned tilt-series.
+Here, we introduce a denoising and missing wedge correction method that directly processes the aligned tilt series.